DimitriKenne/CPOLYMESH/README.md

 # Python version of CPOLYMESH
-There is a Matlab version whose author is Alvise sommariva.
+There is a Matlab version at https://github.com/alvisesommariva/CPOLYMESH, whose author is Alvise Sommariva.
 For a full description of the software, see the paper:

 Dimitri J. Kenne, Alvise Sommariva and Marco Vianello, CPOLYMESH: Matlab and Python codes for complex polynomial approximation by Chebyshev admissible meshes
 ## Table of Contents